fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE5.md

 Head to the EC2 dashboard: [https://console.aws.amazon.com/ec2/home](https://console.aws.amazon.com/ec2/home)

-Terminate the AWS Application Migration Service Replication Server and the migrated server `ip-PRIVATEIP.ec2.internal`
+In the menu select `Instances` and terminate the migrated server `ip-PRIVATEIP.ec2.internal`

 Wait till they are terminated

-Go to `Volumes` and delete the volumes created by AWS Application Migration Service (including the `ip-PRIVATEIP.ec2.internal` volume)
+In the menu select `Volumes` under `Elastic Block Store` and delete the volumes created by AWS Application Migration Service (including the `ip-PRIVATEIP.ec2.internal` volume)

-Go to `snapshots` and delete the snapshots created by AWS Application Migration Service
+In the menu select `Snapshots` under `Elastic Block Store` and delete the snapshots created by AWS Application Migration Service

-Go to `Security Groups` and delete the security groups created by AWS Application Migration Service and one extra
+In the menu select `Security Groups` under `Network & Security` and delete the security groups created by AWS Application Migration Service
 # MGN User

 Head to the IAM dashboard: [https://console.aws.amazon.com/iam/home](https://console.aws.amazon.com/iam/home)

 In the menu select `Users` under `Access management`

-Select the `MGNUser` and click <kbd>delete</kbd>, confirm that you want to delete by typing the name and click <kbd>Delete</kbd> again
+Select the `MGNUser` and click <kbd>Delete</kbd>, confirm that you want to delete by typing the name and click <kbd>Delete</kbd> again

 # Delete Cloudformation Stack